|THE LIVING CELL|

 Browse the NewsHour's index of science coverage.

-And, finally, The Online NewsHour's editors ask:
+The Online NewsHour's editors ask:

 Boyce Rensberger responds: